 Faith is not blind, nor should it be.
 In fact, as Paul wrote to the Thessalonians, we are to “test everything.”
 I take these words to heart.
 I have had many unexplainable experiences in my life, which have made it impossible for me to simply take things at face value.
 And likewise, on the other hand, I try not to delude myself with things that aren’t real or verifiable.
 I have made it my life’s mission to figure out what is happening behind the curtain so to speak.
 In nothing I have come across is there as many answers to the hardest questions in life, as there is in the Holy Bible.

-What is more, the Book of Acts calls Jesus the “Author of Life,” which only makes sense in light of this understanding of God the Creator using his Word (which is Jesus) to bring life into being.
-In other words, the Word of God is God.
-So back to my original point, I believe that when we look into the Bible, we stare directly into the face of God — we are looking at the Word and the story thereof.
+What is more, the Book of Acts calls Jesus the “Author of Life,” which makes complete sense in light of this understanding of God the Creator using his Word (which is Jesus) to bring life into being.

-My theological approach is 1/3 apologist, 1/3 mystic, and 1/3 historian, because that is what this book requires of me in order to comprehend the Word of God — it takes faith that understands, it takes metaphor that penetrates, and it takes logic that rationalizes.
+My theological approach is 1/3 apologist, 1/3 mystic, and 1/3 historian, because that is what the Bible requires of me in order to comprehend the Word of God — it takes faith that understands, it takes metaphor that penetrates, and it takes logic that rationalizes.